-This bill mandates that voters must present a government-issued photographic identification in order to obtain a ballot.
-The amended law specifies that the identification must display the voter's name, which should substantially match the name on their voter registration record, and include a photograph of the individual.
-Additionally, the identification must have an expiration date that is not more than five years past, with an exception for voters aged 65 and older, who can use identification without regard to expiration.
-The bill lists acceptable forms of identification, including state-issued driver's licenses, armed services identification cards, and U.S. passports, while also detailing specific requirements for student identification cards.
+This bill mandates that voters must present a government-issued photographic identification in order to cast their votes.
+The proposed amendments to RSA 659:13, II specify that valid photo identification must display the voter's name, which should closely match the name on their voter registration record, and include a photograph of the individual.
+The identification must also have an expiration date that is not more than five years past, with an exception for voters aged 65 and older, who can use identification regardless of its expiration date.
+The bill outlines acceptable forms of identification, including state-issued driver's licenses, military IDs, and U.S. passports, while also detailing the requirements for student identification cards.

 As Amended by the House: 659:13